Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 The suggested tool to support the autohoring of [OpenStreetMap stylesheets](http://wiki.openstreetmap.org/wiki/Stylesheets) developed in [CartoCSS](http://wiki.openstreetmap.org/wiki/CartoCSS) is [Kosmtik](https://github.com/kosmtik/kosmtik), a software to produce, browse and verify [raster tile maps](https://en.wikipedia.org/wiki/Tiled_web_map) based on pre-processors like [CartoCSS](https://github.com/mapbox/carto) and rendered through [Mapnik](https://github.com/mapnik/mapnik/blob/master/docs/design.md).

 Kosmtik is a [node](https://en.wikipedia.org/wiki/Node.js) module needing a list of prerequisite software like PostgreSQL, PostGIS, Python, osm2pgsql and Node.js itself.
 Kosmtik also includes node versions of further software like Mapnik and Carto and at the moment it supports [Ubuntu Linux](https://www.ubuntu.com).
-To simplify the related installation process, openstreetmap-carto comes with [Docker](https://en.wikipedia.org/wiki/Docker_(software)) files and [documentation](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md), which allow to build the image through simple commands.
+To simplify the related installation process, *openstreetmap-carto* comes with [Docker](https://en.wikipedia.org/wiki/Docker_(software)) files and [documentation](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md), which allow to build the image through simple commands.

 [Docker](https://docs.docker.com/engine/docker-overview/) is a tool to package a Linux application and its dependencies in a [virtual container](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) that can run on any Linux server.
 This helps enable flexibility and portability.
-The Docker configuration included in openstreetmap-carto automates the setup of the Kosmtik development environment and simplifies the OSM data import process.
+The Docker configuration included in *openstreetmap-carto* automates the setup of the Kosmtik development environment and simplifies the OSM data import process.

-The subsequently described ster-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu, with Windows and with Mac.
+The subsequently described step-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu, with Windows and with Mac.

 The Windows configuration exploiting Docker and Doker Toolbox is definitively a great tool to allow developing *openstreetmap-carto* with a 64 bit Windows PC and locally testing the style through Kosmtik on the same machine.
 With Docker Toolbox, Kosmtik is transparently run in a VirtualBox VM, with all data (e.g., openstreetmap-carto directory) physically residing on the PC and the PostGIS database (with imported OSM data) hosted within the VM.